Wunder-Wulfe/NVIDIA-BodyTracking/README.md

     * My recommended settings will always be the [default settings file](https://github.com/Wunder-Wulfe/NVIDIA-BodyTracking/blob/main/settings.ini) that I update as I make changes to the program.
 All of the settings are well documented so it should be no mystery what a majority of them do.
 16. **Where can I report bugs or issues with the program?**
     * Join the [Discord Server](https://discord.gg/XjkyuwRW6Z) and create a thread within the [#issues](https://discord.com/channels/956633023011520593/956910830627213402) channel, or use the [Issues](https://github.com/Wunder-Wulfe/NVIDIA-BodyTracking/issues) tab on this project to do it on GitHub.
 I would prefer reports to go through Discord where I can more readily / easily see it.
+17. **What is this strange camera object in SteamVR and why is my tracking really janky?**
+    * That object represents the camera you are using to capture yourself.
+Use the keybinds explained above in order to align the camera so that it matches the location and orientation of your real camera as closely as possible.
+This will allow for the tracking system to map more accurately with your real body.

 ----